nozavroni/csvelte/docs/users_guide/getting_started/first_steps.rst

     9,Monica Federle,643,35,Nunavut,Storage & Organization
     10,Dorothy Badders,678,8.33,Nunavut,Paper

 Again, our first task is going to be creating an :php:class:`IO\\Stream` object.
-Only this time, we'll want to prepare it for writing by passing it the correct access mode string as its second constructor parameter.
+Only this time, we'll want to prepare it for writing by passing the correct access mode string as the second parameter to :php:meth:`IO\\Stream::open()`.
 We want to create a new file on the local file system at ``/var/www/data/inventory.csv`` so we'll want to use "w" to open our stream in write mode [#]_.

 .. code-block:: php